denfed/pytorch-docker-template/workspace/README.md

 ## TODOs

-- [ ] Multiple optimizers
+- [ ] Revise errors in trainer/examples and test\_examples/
 - [ ] Support more tensorboard functions
-- [x] Using fixed random seed
-- [x] Support pytorch native tensorboard
-- [x] `tensorboardX` logger support
-- [x] Configurable logging layout, checkpoint naming
-- [x] Iteration-based training (instead of epoch-based)
-- [x] Adding command line option for fine-tuning

-## License
-This project is licensed under the MIT License.
-See  LICENSE for more details

 ## Acknowledgements
-This project is inspired by the project [Tensorflow-Project-Template](https://github.com/MrGemy95/Tensorflow-Project-Template) by [Mahmoud Gemy](https://github.com/MrGemy95)
+This project is forked and enhanced from the project [pytorch-template](https://github.com/victoresque/pytorch-template)